Macrometacorp/docs/docs/photoniq/est/manage-est-streams.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 The Stream feature in Edge Side Tagging (EST) is designed to enhance your tracking and debugging capabilities for third-party tags.
-This guide explains how to use this feature for debugging and analytics.
+This guide explains how to use this feature for debugging EST.

 :::note
 Keep the Stream feature enabled for debugging purposes only when necessary to minimize performance impact.